Gabriella439/post-rfc/voice-feminization.md

 The three things I'll mention for the purpose of this guide are:

-- Resonance
+- resonance

   **RESONANCE IS THE MAIN THING THAT FEMINIZES YOUR VOICE!!!**

-- Airflow
+- airflow

   Increasing airflow is what reduces strain and helps you attain a comfortable, effortless, and natural-sounding voice.
 Given the importance of reducing strain, airflow is really important!

-- Pitch
+- pitch

   Pitch does far less to feminize your voice and is more of a "stylistic" thing.
 I'll expand upon this later.